| Anatomy of Greed: The Unshredded Truth from an Enron

 insider deals being concocted.
 In short, Cruver may have

+been the typical Enron employee.
 This book also helps shed light on how Enron conducted

 business and fooled all of the people all of the time during